December 12, 2022 / Henry Dumas

 Read more: Once upon a time

 Sadie was the youngest.
 She still had her young girlish looks, and her body fat was in all the right places.
 She was fast in flight and nimble as she buzzed around the garden.
 Her long brown hair fluttered in the wind and her blue-green eyes sparkled in the sunshine.
-The male fairies followed her, offering the finest pieces of fruits and vegetables they harvested from the garden.
+The male fairies followed her, offering her the finest fruits and vegetables they harvested from the garden.
 She was not interested in the male fairies and waved them off with her magic wand.

-Lucy pointed at Elfie and said.
+Lucy pointed at Elfie and spoke.
 “It’s your fault that the queen immobilized our magic wands and confiscated our fairy dust.
 You used your wand and fairy dust to make Henry fall in love with Agnes Bell, his next-door neighbor.
 And you told everyone Miss Bell had a thing for him.”

 The queen scoffed at the three sisters and flicked her magic wand.
 She faded into a rainbow-colored cloud and disappeared into thin air.